Understanding DNS Query Usage

 - Identify unexpected traffic spikes early

-- Detect potential abuse or misconfigurations
+- Detect potential abuse or attacks

 - Plan for capacity needs before hitting limits